nlitsme/idbutil/README.md

  *  3.8 seonds to print idb info for 441 files.
  *  5.6 seconds to extract 281 enums containing 4726 members from 35 files.
  * 67.8 seconds to extract 5942 structs containing 33672 members from 265 files.

+Loading a approximately 5 Gbyte idb file in IDA, takes about 45 minutes.
+While idb3.h takes basically no time at all, no more than a few milliseconds.

 Download